Posted on April 22, 2019 | By Alexa Randell

 27th Nov 2018

-The moment has come, you have taken a leap of faith and accepted a teaching job in another country.
+The moment has come, you have taken a leap of faith and accepted a job teaching English overseas.
 You’re excited to start your new life but you have no idea what to take or what you’ll need.
 Well, do not fear – we’re going to provide you with the top 8 packing essentials to start your TEFL journey.

 #1 Keep it light